AstroBookings/.github/profile/README.md

 - So I can **teach you the most.**

 ## 🚀 Astro Bookings

-> A fictitious **space tourism** company that wants a platform to offer rocket tickets and reservation of rooms in space hotels.
+> A fictitious **space tourism** company that wants a platform for rocket suppliers to offer tickets for their launches to customers who want to fly into space.

+### Suppliers

+We work with agencies that offer seats at their rocket launches.
+They need a platform to manage their launches and sell tickets to customers.

+They can create rockets, offer and cancel launches and check the status of their bookings.

+### Customers

+Customers can book seats for passengers of a launch, pay for it to us, and get a boarding pass.
+They can also check the status of their flight and get updates in real-time.

+They are allowed to cancel their bookings and get a refund under certain conditions.

+### Employees

+Our employees can see the status of all launches, bookings, and customers.

+They can also generate invoices for customers and send documents for suppliers with apropiate fee charges.

-Yeah, we will need to create an administrative application for employees, an API for providers, and a web portal for their clients.
+Yeah, we will need to create an administrative application for employees and suppliers, and a web portal for their customers.
 All backed with databases and real-time updates. **Tested and ready to use.**

 ## 🛰️ The project